johnpmitsch/foreman-spa-microfrontend/README.md

 ## Getting Started

-Applications must be installed and started separately (the workflow itself will likely be improved)

-For root-config, foreman-chroming, foreman-core, katello:

-- cd to the directory and `npm i`
+Applications must be built if they are local.
+These can be used from the npm registry as well, but as of this writing they are not published.

+For root-config:

 - In every application but the `root-config`, `npm run build` in the application's directory
+- In root config, `cp plugings.js.example plugins.js`
+- cd to `root-config` and `npm i`

 Then:
 - Run `npm start` in `root-config`